 Open to students with no previous training in Latin, this course offers an introduction to the fundamentals of the language.
 Major emphasis is given to grammar and syntax, composition and reading.
 The course develops direct reading comprehension of Latin from graduated texts, short stories and dramas; and through them provides an introduction to ancient Roman civilization.
 The course also aims at building a grammatical foundation to develop further levels of proficiency.
-This course is an alternative to LTN 100.
+4 credit hours.